ThatZiro/ThatZiro/README.md

 <h3 align="center">Brandon Barnes</h3>

-  <p align="center">a creative problem-solver with a passion for computers and a five-year background in software development.
+  <p align="center">Greetings!
+I'm Brandon, a creative problem-solver with a passion for computers and a five-year background in software development.
 While I'm new to web design, I've honed my skills with languages like C#, JavaScript, HTML, CSS, and more.
 I thrive on challenges, like using a new framework to create procedurally generated 3D buildings from scratch.
 Currently, I'm a web development student at UCF College, aspiring to become a Full Stack Software Engineer.

 My journey as a self-taught developer has taught me adaptability and relentless research, a competitive edge in our ever-evolving industry.
 I've worked on diverse projects, from video games to blogs, and believe in prioritizing user experience and accessibility.
 I excel in logical thinking, project management, and collaboration with methodologies like Agile, Git Flow, and Scrum.
 Under pressure, I stay calm, leaving room for polish before deadlines.
 My long-term goal is to create innovative, user-centric software solutions that leave a lasting mark.